Quirky-Fox/OVEX-py/README.md

 # To Do

 -   Tests for some of the endpoints needing dynamic reponses
--   Tests for the rate limiter
+-   Add in a rate limiter
+-   Add in processing layer to make results more user-friendly

 # Contribute